pingcap/tidb-binlog/arbiter/README.md

 - ts: the timestamp checkpoint
 - status:
 	* 0
-	if quit normally, all Binlog data <= ts has synced to downstream.
+	All Binlog data <= ts has synced to downstream.
 	* 1
 	means `Arbiter` is running or quit unexpectedly, Binlog with timestamp bigger than ts may partially synced to downstream.